nxp-imx/imx-sm/sm/doc/rn_intro.md

 ==========

 - Added system suspend/resume support
+- Added support for the i.MX95 15x15 EVK
 - Misc. improvements and bug fixes

 Note these are highlights of the original release.
 These do not cover changes